- Academic Affairs

 - What do you want to grow?

 The planning phase involves looking at types of gardens, size and costs, and location.
 Hill provided examples of in-ground, container, edible landscape, hydroponics, aquaponics, vertical gardening, and salad tables.
-“Make sure you start small,” says Hill, “a 3x8 or 8x8 garden is plenty.”
-Hill also urged attendees to pay attention to location, which should be ground level, close to a water source, and protected from animals.
+“Make sure you start small — a 3-by-8 or 8-by-8 garden is plenty,” Hill says.
+She also urged attendees to pay attention to location, which should be ground level, close to a water source, and protected from animals.

-“In preparing your garden, testing the soil is important,” says Hill.
+“In preparing your garden, testing the soil is important,” Hill says.
 Soils, especially in urban environments, often are contaminated with lead, cadmium, arsenic, and other heavy metals.
 There are a few regional soil test laboratories where you can have your soil evaluated.

 If you’re using a raised bed, Hill suggests knowing the source of your soil and compost.
 It never hurts to ask.
 Chesapeake Compost Works is vegetable-based, for example.

-Before you start planting, decide if you want to use seeds or transplants, says Hill.
+Before you start planting, decide if you want to use seeds or transplants, Hill says.
 Seeds are more cost-effective and provide variety, but transplants are less work and ready to plant when you are.

-Hill also provided some tips for planting—avoid planting in compacted soil, follow recommended planting widths and depths, lightly tamp the seed down to improve contact between the seed and the soil, and water regularly to keep soil moist, but not soggy.
+Hill also provided tips for planting — avoid planting in compacted soil, follow recommended planting widths and depths, lightly tamp the seed down to improve contact between the seed and the soil, and water regularly to keep soil moist, but not soggy.

 As far as maintaining your garden, Hill offered the following hints: